 Armstrong subsequently founded the charitable organization, Baobab Tree, in 1995.
 In 2001, the Baobab Youth Performers embarked on the inaugural Footsteps to Ghana trip to Dagbamete, establishing a cultural immersion experience for youth that continues to this day.
 Dalton Holloway, now 34 and a Board member with the organization, went on that first Ghana trip.
 “Going to Dagbamete changed how we played the music when we came back to Ottawa,” he says.
 “It changed us.
 It allowed us to understand the context of the music and to make connections with others through our shared experiences.”

 “It’s the breadth and depth of the relationship building that has made Baobab unique,” Armstrong says.
 “Our time in the village during our cultural study visits has established reciprocal and respectful partnerships that have grown deeper over time”.
 In 2017 Armstrong was given the honour of joining the council of elders in the village, with a mandate to continue arts and education development initiatives.
 With that in mind, she has worked with the elders in Dagbamete to establish a biennial arts festival that will carry the Baobab name forward.
 The inaugural summer 2020 Festival will be the culminating event in the final 25th season of Baobab Community in Ottawa; and will continue on as a legacy to the enduring impact this unique organization has had on thousands of people.

 Baobab’s roots are deep and its branches wide.
 Through the many people touched, influenced and impacted by the organization, Baobab has sown many seeds of transformation.
 Please join us in coming together to celebrate our final season!

 We will announce details of 25th and final season at the upcoming April 13th concert.
-You can find out information about that concert HERE!
+You can find out information about that HERE!